Crazy Rhythm: Other recordings

-Crazy Rhythm was frequently used as the closing music for BBC's humorous The Goon Show, performed live by Max Geldray or Ray Ellington, and is commonly associated with the show.
+Crazy Rhythm was frequently used as the closing music for the BBC's humorous The Goon Show, performed live by Max Geldray or Ray Ellington, and is commonly associated with the show.

 Another notable recording of the song is on 1961's Further Definitions, by Benny Carter with Coleman Hawkins.
 This is one of Carter's most acclaimed recordings.

 Encounters of Every Kind is an album by Meco, released in 1978.
 It was recorded after the success of Meco's platinum-selling album Star Wars and Other Galactic Funk, and in a similar fashion to that album, contained disco-styled interpretations of the original score from the film Close Encounters of the Third Kind.
 On side B the first song is a cheerful rendition of "Crazy Rhythm", with gunshots in stereo and the lyrics with music in slow transition to the Meco's funk-jazz style.

 In the 1979 American comedy film The Jerk starring Steve Martin as Navin R. Johnson, the white adopted son of a black sharecropping family in Mississippi discovers he can dance in perfect rhythm to a song he hears on the radio, a champagne style rendition of "Crazy Rhythm."

 "Crazy Rhythm" is, for the working jazz musician, inescapable.
 At a 2006 Birdland performance, pianist Andrew Hill "...who never plays anyone's standards but his own, began playing the opening motif from Meyer and Caeser's 1928 'Crazy Rhythm.'
 The drums played against the piano and the bass repeated an off-kilter Latin beat, but Tin Pan Alley was somewhere buried in the subtext...
 It was a clever moment, a rare nod to accessibility in an extremely opaque evening."

 Another use of the tune was by Stephen Temperley in his 2004 play Souvenir.
 Its lead character, pianist, songwriter and singer Cosmé McMoon, sings and accompanies himself in this song throughout the play in snippet form while he tells the story and acts with the other character in the play, soprano Florence Foster Jenkins.